tzlaine/small_wg1_papers/P2728_unicode_1_transcoding.md

 - Ensure `const` and non-`const` overloads for `begin` and `end` in all views.
 - Move `null_sentinel_t` to `std`, remove its `base` member function, and make it useful for more than just pointers, based on SG-9 guidance.

+## Changes since R5

+- Simplify the complicated constraint on the compariason operator for `null_sentinel_t`.

 # Motivation